Nature Champions: Natterjack Toad

 <

-The Natterjack toad is characterised by the yellow stripe running down its back, and loud and distinctive mating call.
+The Natterjack Toad is often greenish in colour and characterised by the yellow stripe running down its back, as well as yellow-green eyes.
+Males make a loud, distinctive mating call in the breeding season.
 It favours specialised habitats: closely grazed with small, shallow water bodies.
-This restricts it to the sand dunes and saltmarshes of the Solway Firth.
+This restricts it to the saltmarshes and dunes of the Solway Firth.

 Action Needed

-1. Work for improved planning processes to take account of toad presence during early stages.
+• Improved planning processes to take account of natterjack presence during their early stages.

 Threats